 If you are curious about taking lessons, or if you have more questions, contact me.
 I am currently taking students in the Washington DC area, as well doing video lessons to Los Angeles and elsewhere.
 References available upon request.

-For further reference, here are some very kind statements from folks I have worked with over the years.
+The follwing are some very kind statements from folks I have worked with over the years.

 “Michael Lindsay taught piano to my son for two years.
 My son was previously burned-out with music and practice.
 Michael inspired him to learn and he found a brand new passion for his music.
 Michael is extremely dedicated, and his students think highly of him.
 I highly recommend him with no reservations.” – Kim, parent of student